freneticmonkey/migrate/doc/GETTING_STARTED.md

 Applying a migration doesn't require the yaml schema, the migration process just applies each of the approved steps of a migration to the project database.
 Migrations that have been approved cannot be executed if they are outdated by a newer migration.

 Below is an example of a migration using the `--gitinfo` flag as in the previous example to select the migration associated with the appropriate git version.
+The `--pto-disabled` flag disables using pt-online-schema-change and just executes the schema change using a MySQL command.

-`./migrate exec --gitinfo gitinfo.txt`
+`./migrate exec --gitinfo gitinfo.txt --pto-disabled`

 This will produce the following output.